-Literature naturally comes to mind as a rich resource for the study of persuasion.
-For this essay, I have chosen a well-known set of speeches that appear in William Shakespeare's Julius Caesar to illustrate the potential of this resource for lawyers and law students.
-In the play, Rome's greatest general meets with a violent and bloody death, not on the field of battle, but on his arrival at the Capitol in Rome on a seemingly ordinary day in March.
-The Romans in the play, and the theater audience watching, must confront a troubling question posed by the slaying: Is the assassination a crime of murder, a treasonous act by Caesar's political opponents, or is it a sacrifice justified by necessity, the only means available to prevent the death of the Roman republic at the hands of a would-be tyrant?
-In the play's most riveting scene, Marcus Brutus and Mark Antony speak before a crowd of Romans, giving their opposing views of the assassination of Caesar.
-Brutus claims justification for his and his co-conspirators' act; Antony presents the case for murder by traitors.
+In Act III, Scene I of the play, Caesar meets with a violent death on his arrival at the Capitol in Rome.
+The Roman citizenry must confront a troubling question posed by the slaying: Is the assassination a treasonous act by Caesar's political opponents, or is it a sacrifice justified by necessity, the only means available to prevent the death of the Roman republic at the hands of a would-be tyrant?
+In the play's next and most riveting scene, Marcus Brutus and Mark Antony speak before a crowd of Romans, giving their opposing views of the assassination of Caesar.
+Brutus claims justification for the coconspirators' act; Antony presents the case against the conspirators.

-In this scene, Shakespeare has dramatized an occasion specifically calling upon two leading citizens to present persuasive, opposing statements of their positions on the most important issue of their time.
+In this scene, two leading citizens present persuasive, opposing statements of their positions on the most important issue of their time.
 The stakes could not be higher: the lives and fortunes of both speakers, and the fate of their country, depend upon their rhetorical skill.
-Can members of the legal profession, dedicated to the art of advocacy, fail to pay attention to such a rare rhetorical display-a gift fashioned by our greatest playwright some four centuries ago?